jbcodeforce/flink-studies/docs/index.md

 * Very low latency processing event time semantics to get consistent and accurate results even in case of out of order events
 * Exactly once state consistency
 * Millisecond latencies while processing millions of events per second
-* Expressive and easy-to-use APIs: map, reduce, join, window, split, and connect.
+* Expressive and easy-to-use APIs: map, reduce, join, window, split, and connect...
-* fault tolerance, and high availability: supports worker and master failover, eliminating any single point of failure
+* Fault tolerance, and high availability: supports worker and master failover, eliminating any single point of failure
-* A lot of connectors to integrate with Kafka, Cassandra, Elastic Search, JDBC, S3...
+* A lot of connectors to integrate with Kafka, Cassandra, Pulsar, Elastic Search, JDBC, S3...
 * Support container and deployment on Kubernetes
 * Support updating the application code and migrate jobs to different Flink clusters without losing the state of the application
 * Also support batch processing